Skip to main content

 • implement curricula, as laid down by law, for a given type of education or training programme;

-• provide conditions for practical vocational training (this is applicable to the accreditation of vocational qualification courses and vocational skills courses);
+• provide conditions for practical vocational training (this applies to the accreditation of vocational qualification courses and vocational skills courses);

 • ensure safety and hygiene for the provision of a given type of education or training programme;